CreatorB/Postman/README.md

 ### Basic Installation

 Postman also available on mac, windows and linux.
-You can grab the bundle on [getpostman](https://www.getpostman.com/apps), but if you are `linux`us`er` just go to terminal and drive it! :
+You can grab the bundle on [getpostman](https://www.getpostman.com/apps), but if you are `linux`us`er` just go to terminal and drive it!
+This is not apt-get install postman but an apt-get-install-postman.sh :smiling_imp:

 #### via curl